Lilian09j/Symmetrical_Laboratory_Power_Supply/README.md

 Binding posts (fiches babanes femelles) are present on the front of the laboratory power supply

-Power Supply AT with a 24 pins connector
+Power Supply ATX with a 24 pins connector

 Colors of the wires